nneves/UrlSearchEngine/README.md

 # UrlSearchEngine

-Multi services architecture to Index and Search URLs by it's content using CouchDB+Lucene as a SearchEngine.
+Modular services architecture to Index and Search URLs by it's content using CouchDB+Lucene as a SearchEngine.

 NOTE: This project is still under heavy development, please expect some WIP!